Samnites: Government

 Throughout the Iron Age Samnium was ruled by chieftains and aristocrats who used funerary displays to flaunt their wealth.
 During the early third and fourth centuries, the Samnite political system developed into an organization focused on rural settlements led by magistrates.
 The Samnite settlements, or vici, were at the bottom of the Samnite social hierarchy.
 They were grouped into cantons called pagi, which were run by an elected official known as a meddiss.
 The pagi were organized into toutos, which were the Samnite tribes.
-Each touto was led by an annually elected official with supreme executive and judicial powers called the meddíss túvtiks.
+Each touto was led by an annually elected official with supreme executive and judicial powers called the meddíss túvtiks (Latin: meddix tuticus).

 Political entities similar to councils, assemblies, or senates such as the kombennio possibly existed.
 The Kombennio was a democratic organization in Pompeii responsible for electing officials, as well as making laws and enforcing them.
 Senates were located at the capitals of the Samnite tribes, such as Bovianum, the Pentrian capital.
 It is unclear if these forms of government existed before the Roman conquest.
 Despite these democratic institutions, Samnite society was still dominated by a small group of aristocratic families such as the Papii, Statii, Egnatii, and Staii.

 Each Samnite tribe functioned independently from the others.
 However, a union similar to the Latin League would occasionally form between the tribes.
 Such an alliance would be primarily militaristic, with a commander and chief enforcing all laws enacted by the alliance.
 In order for the alliance to pass legislation, leading men of each tribe would have to unanimously agree before a bill could become a law.
 Such an alliance was rare, and even if some tribes unified others might refuse to unite with the other tribes.
 The Frentani was another Italic tribe that might have been included in this alliance, however, their importance to the union might be exaggerated.
 The relevance of the Samnite tribes in this organization might also be exaggerated; cities could have had more political power.

 This system of government maintained itself after the Roman conquest of Samnium albeit with some reductions in power.
 The touto and pagus began to function as miniature Republics, while the vicus remained unchanged.
 The only interference from the Romans would be that the Municipum held authority over all previous institutions and could override them, while the prefectures had little authority over the Samnites.